Alluxio/alluxio/docs/en/Debugging-Guide.md

 Tips:
 - Usually, the best performance gains occur when Alluxio workers are co-located with the nodes of the computation frameworks.
 - You can use Mesos and Yarn integration if you are already using Mesos or Yarn to manage your cluster.
 Using Mesos or Yarn can benefit management.
-- If the under storage is remote (like S3 or remote HDFS), using Alluxio can be very beneficial.
+- If the under storage is remote (like S3 or remote HDFS), using Alluxio can be especially beneficial.

-#### Q: I have problems setting up Alluxio cluster on EC2.
+#### Q: I'm having problems setting up Alluxio cluster on EC2.
 Can you advice?

 A: Please follow [Running-Alluxio-on-EC2.html](Running-Alluxio-on-EC2.html) for details.